UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_03.md

 You can create new notebooks in three ways.

 The first one is to click the blue `+` button on the top left corner of the file explorer tab, which opens a new Launcher.
 You can then click on any one of the available environment kernels to create a new notebook with that kernel.
+This is marked with the left-hand side arrow in this slide.

-The second way is to click the icon in the main working area for the conda environment your want to launch
+The second way is to click the icon in the main working area for the conda environment your want to launch, which is marked by the right-most arrow on this slide.

 ---